Three-dimensional Chiral Lattice Fermion in Floquet Systems

-\emph{The no-go theorem}.--- Similar to static electron bands, the generic nodal structure of a 3D Floquet lattice is still a Weyl point~\footnote{In this manuscript, we only discuss generic nodal structure corresponding to Weyl points.
-Fine-tuned models and models with additional symmetry can exhibit more elaborate band degeneracies, such as nodal lines/surfaces as well as double Weyl points.
-In those cases, the $n_{R}-n_{L}$ that we mentioned throughout the text should instead be replaced by summing over the Chern number on the surface enclosed each node instead.}, protected by Chern number on a sphere enclosing the node.
+\emph{The no-go theorem}.--- Similar to static electron bands, the generic nodal structure of a 3D Floquet lattice is still a Weyl point protected by Chern number on a sphere enclosing the node.
 Assuming that the translational symmetry is preserved, a Weyl point can be removed only through a pairwise annihilation with a Weyl point of opposite chirality.
-Therefore, even for the Floquet bands, the difference of the number of right-handed and left-handed Weyl points $n_{R}-n_{L}$ is a topologically stable quantity, i.e. a topological invariant of $U_{\bk}$.
-If we allow the unitary matrix $U_{\bk}$ to be an arbitrary (but continuous) function of $\bk$, then $n_{R}-n_{L}$ can indeed be non-zero.
-However, Floquet operators are subject to the no-go theorem because of the following observation: It is possible to continuously deform all the legitimate Floquet operators $U_{\bk}$ to identity matrix $I_{N\times N}$ through backward time evolution to $t=0$ while keeping $n_{R}-n_{L}$ invariant.
-Formally, the time evolution at momentum $\bk$: $\bk\mapsto \mathcal{T} \exp [-i \int_{0}^{t} H_{\bk}(t') dt' ]$ continuously interpolates $\bk \mapsto I_{N\times N}$ at $t=0$ and $\bk \mapsto U_{\bk}$ at $t=T$.
-Since $n_{R}-n_{L}=0$ for the spectrum of identity matrices at $t=0$, the same must hold for the Floquet operator $U_{\bk}$.
+Therefore, even for Floquet bands, the difference of the number of right-handed and left-handed WPs $n_{R}-n_{L}$ is a topologically stable quantity, i.e. a topological invariant of $U_{\bk}$.
+If we allow the unitary matrix $U_{\bk}$ to be an arbitrary (but continuous) function of $\bk$, then $n_{R}-n_{L}$ can indeed be nonzero.
+However, Floquet operators are subject to the no-go theorem for the following observation: It is possible to continuously deform all the legitimate Floquet operators $U_{\bk}$ to the identity matrix $I_{N\times N}$ by retracting the time-evolution operator to $t=0$ while keeping $n_{R}-n_{L}$ invariant.
+More explicitly, the time evolution at momentum $\bk$: $\bk\mapsto \mathcal{T} \exp [-i \int_{0}^{t} H_{\bk}(t') dt' ]$ continuously interpolates $\bk \mapsto I_{N\times N}$ at $t=0$ and $\bk \mapsto U_{\bk}$ at $t=T$.
+Since $n_{R}-n_{L}=0$ for the spectrum of identity matrices at $t=0$, the same must hold for the Floquet operator $U_{\bk}$. \TB{This topological argument has not been properly formulated and also applies to 1D proving the analogous no-go theorem.}